 Some VPN providers have trouble keeping up with demand, but ExpressVPN doesn’t have that problem.
 ExpressVPN has opted to reinvest its profits into server upgrades.
 As a result, ExpressVPN has evolved into one of the very fastest VPN providers around.

-If you opt to pay for a year of service, you can subscribe to ExpressVPN for just $8.82 per month.
+If you opt to pay for a year of service, you can subscribe to ExpressVPN for the equivalent of $8.32 per month.
 Alternatively, you can get a single month of service for just $12.95.
-The month-by-month plan is a good option for those who want to try out ExpressVPN first before they commit.
+The month-to-month plan is a good option for those who want to try out ExpressVPN first before they commit.

 Many different types of Netflix subscribers use VPNs to avoid Netflix’s geo-block policy.